-In our 27 years, Marino has witnessed hundreds of our clients’ history-making moments.
+In our more than 25 years, Marino has witnessed hundreds of our clients’ history-making moments.
 Below are some of our favorite highlights:

 Founder Frank Marino forms The Marino Organization, Inc.(TMO); Lee Silberstein joins the agency from predecessor firm Capalino, Locicero, Marino and Tan; both worked in the Mayor Koch administration at the previously-named NYC Public Development Corporation, now known as the Economic Development Corporation.

 Home Depot launches 75 new Home Depot stores in the Greater NY area, with a special commemoration of the opening of its 1000th store by ringing the opening bell on the New York Stock Exchange.